fmerg/pymerkle/docs/source/index.rst

   parents' checksums with the hexadecimal ``0x01``

-Refer to the `making of the encoding function`_ to see how this is uniformly achieved for *all* types of encoding.
+Refer to the `making of the encoding function`_ to see how this is uniformly achieved for all encoding types.
 Refer to `test_security.py`_ to see how to perform second-preimage attacks against the present implementation.